 Real or not?
-Astros could be legendary team, high fives for Ender Inciarte
+Astros could be legendary team, high-fives for Ender Inciarte

-In my humble opinion, there's nothing that brings a city together like a baseball team on a roll.
-The anticipation of that day's game, then the game, the discussion during the game on social media, reliving the game the next morning with friends or co-workers, the anticipation of the next game.
+In my humble opinion, there's nothing that brings a city together like a baseball team on a roll -- the anticipation of that day's game, then the game, the discussion during the game on social media, reliving the game the next morning with friends or co-workers and the anticipation of the next game.
 Because baseball is every day, it's a nonstop cycle of joy.

 We saw this last year with the Chicago Cubs.
 We're witnessing it this season with the Houston Astros, who beat the Texas Rangers 7-2 on Sunday for their 10th consecutive win.
 George Springer homered twice and I'd love to see him start in the outfield for the American League All-Star team.
 Carlos Correa launched a 444-foot homer, his 11th, and those April shouts that Francisco Lindor is better than Correa are quiet now.
-Brad Peacock fanned nine in six innings and the bullpen tossed three scoreless frames.
+Brad Peacock fanned nine in six innings, and the bullpen tossed three scoreless frames.
 Everything is clicking.

 Four homers, seven runs, and ten straight wins. #EarnIt pic.twitter.com/20ytdgzlRg